dubugc/towerbans/pages/Complete-List-Of-Bannable-Rules.md

 permalink: /rules/
 ---

+Regardless of prior offences, the usage of racist slurs will get you **permanently banned.** <br>No warnings, **instant ban**.

-All rules listed have been officially stated by Pixeltail Staff on their forums, Discord, in-game, email replies, and moderation appeals.  <br>
-However, some rules are not disclosed and only become known after someone is banned and comes forward, indicating potential abuse of moderation.
+All rules listed have been officially stated by Pixeltail Staff on their Forums, Discord, in-game, email replies, Terms of Service and Moderation appeals. <br>Some rules are not disclosed and only become known after someone is banned and comes forward, indicating potential abuse of moderation. <br> However, according to their EULA, they retain full authority to terminate your access, restrict features, and enforce penalties at any time, with or without explanation, notification, or recourse.
+This grants them unchecked power over your account and content, regardless of transparency or fairness.

+---

+# 📃 END USER LICENSE AGREEMENT

+> “_We reserve the right to terminate this Agreement at any time for any
+> reason, or for no reason, with or without notice to you._”

+> “_PixelTail Games reserves the right to moderate the Official Servers
+> at our discretion and have final say on actions taken upon your
+> account._”

+> “_We reserve the right to prohibit your access and/or ability to use
+> Inventory services… earn Units, host servers… or communicate with
+> other players._”

+> “_You understand and agree that PixelTail Games may remove postings
+> that contain objectionable material, spam, or otherwise violates the
+> foregoing terms._”

+> “_There will be no liability for any personal injury… or any
+> intentional tort committed by you or any other person…_”

+> “_PixelTail Games reserves the right to modify the terms of this EULA
+> from time to time…_”

+PixelTail reserves the right to terminate your license to use the game at any time, **without cause, warning, or refund**.
+You can lose access for **off-platform behaviour**, even if it isn’t explicitly listed as a violation.

+The phrase _“at our discretion”_ means they don’t need to follow set criteria or **provide logs, context, or justification**.

+PixelTail can **mute you, restrict features, or block functionality** without actually banning your account.
+There’s **no requirement** for fairness, consistency, or transparency.

+The term _“objectionable”_ is **deliberately vague**, allowing the devs to delete content **even if it doesn’t violate any specific rule**.

+If something breaks, causes loss, or harms you while using their platform, **PixelTail disclaims nearly all liability.**

+They are **not obligated to inform users** when the End User License Agreement is updated — changes can happen silently and be enforced immediately. [(^)](https://store.steampowered.com/eula/394690_eula_1)

-### In-game Rules
+# 📃 In-game Rules

 Treat others with respect. <br>
 No Racism. <br>
 No Sexism. <br>